CT-P/CT-P.github.io/index.md

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at the University of Zurich (UZH), Switzerland.

 My research focuses on the role of rhetoric in democracies from empirical, methodological, and theoretical perspectives.
 In my PhD, I focused on anti-pluralistic rhetoric and its implications for democratic legitimacy and representation.
-I studied how can anti-pluralistic rhetoric Influence vote choice; how to classify rare and evolving text classes; and can conversation with GAI be legitimatize?
+I studied how can anti-pluralistic rhetoric Influence vote choice; how to classify rare and evolving text classes; and if GAI conversation be legitimatize?
 Methodologically, I primarily use machine learning and causal inference to answer these questions.

 My PhD is supported by a Swiss National Foundation project on large scale online deliberation.